NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Encounter/Index.page.md

 ## Profile Specific Implementation Guidance: ##

-<h3>Minimum Viable Content</h3>
+### Mandatory and Must Support Data Elements

-A minimum viable content that all provider and consumer systems SHALL support are the following elements.
+The following elements are identified as MustSupport, and it is expected that consumers and suppliers SHALL support these as per the {{pagelink:Guidance-MustSupport-25267}}.

 <table class="assets">
 <tr>